SilasAntonisen/PolySinger/README.md

     ```
     python nllb.py
     ```
     **Note**: *You can choose whether you want to use the baseline or fine-tuned model in the script.
-Depending on your pc memory, you might need to change the num_beams parameter as well.*
+Depending on your pc memory and audio length, you might need to change the num_beams parameter as well.*

 4. **Run** `JapaneseNotes.lua` **in Synthesizer V Studio Pro** to create notes and automation
     - Launch Synthesizer V Studio Pro.